Action film: Kung fu film

-The kung fu film emerged in the 1970s from the swordplay films.
-Its name is derived from the Cantonese term gong fu, which has two meanings: the physical effort required to completing a task and the abilities and skills acquired over time.
+The kung fu film emerged in the 1970s from the wuxia or swordplay films.
+Its name is derived from the Cantonese term "gong fu", which has two meanings: the physical effort required to completing a task and the abilities and skills acquired over time.
 Films from the period reflected on the cultural and social climate from the period, as seen in invoking Japanese or Western imperialist forces as foils.

-The kung fu film came out of the wuxia films.
-In comparison to the wuxia film, the focus on the kung fu film is on the martial arts over chivalry, The martial arts film was in decline by the mid-1970s in Hong Kong in relation to the stock market crash, which went from over 150 films in 1972 to just over 80 in 1975, which led to a downfall in martial arts films produced.
+In comparison to the wuxia film, the focus on the kung fu film is on the martial arts over chivalry, The martial arts film was in decline by the mid-1970s in Hong Kong in relation to the stock market crash, which went from over 150 films in 1972 to just over 80 in 1975, which led to a fall in the number of martial arts films produced.
 When the economy began to rebound, a new trend of martial arts films, the Shaolin kung fu films, emerged and sparked a revival of the genre.
 Unlike the wuxia, the kung fu film primarily focuses on fighting on the ground.
 While heroes in kung fu films often display chivalry, they generally hail from different fighting schools, namely wudang and shaolin.